 I provide therapy for social anxiety disorder, also known as social phobia treatment, for teenagers and adults.
 It is a common reason why people contact me, with symptoms ranging from general anxiety to anxiety that only strikes in specific situations.
 Social anxiety treatment can be incredibly helpful in learning how to manage and cope with the challenges it presents.
 Social phobia treatment requires you to find a therapist with whom you click, whose approach fits your style and what you are looking for, and who can put together the best therapy for social anxiety for your unique needs.
 The therapy may take some time.
 However, you should feel that it is working and that you are making gains.

-The following is an overview of therapy for social anxiety disorder to help you become an educated consumer.
+The following is an overview of therapy for social anxiety disorder, including a deeper look at CBT for social phobia — one of the most effective and commonly used approaches — to help you become an educated consumer.

 What is this Phobia All About?